mozilla-services/tecken-loadtests/README.md

 The results look like this after running for a while:

 ```
-JOBS DONE SO FAR     256
+JOBS DONE SO FAR     302
-RAN FOR              146.663s
+RAN FOR              173.957s
-AVERAGE RATE         1.75 requests/s
+AVERAGE RATE         1.74 requests/s

-STATUS CODE               COUNT          MEDIAN         AVERAGE         % RIGHT
+STATUS CODE           COUNT        MEDIAN    (INTERNAL)       AVERAGE    (INTERNAL)       % RIGHT
-404                         238          0.540s          0.564s           97.90
+404                     274        0.644s        0.651s        0.564s        0.660s         95.62
-302                          18          0.541s          0.558s          100.00
+302                      28        0.657s        0.639s        0.693s        0.663s        100.00
 ```

-That means that 238 URLs were sent in.
-In 97.9% of the cases, tecken also found that the symbol file didn't exist (compared with what was the case when the csv file was made).
+That means that 302 URLs were sent in.
+In 95.62% of the cases, Tecken also found that the symbol file didn't exist (compared with what was the case when the CSV file was made).
-And there were 18 requests where the symbol existed and was able to redirect to an absolute S3 URL.
+And there were 28 requests where the symbol existed and was able to redirect to an absolute S3 URL.

+The `(INTERNAL)` is the median and average of the seconds it took the *server*, internally, to make the lookup.
+So if a look up took 0.6 seconds and 0.5 seconds internally, it means there was an 0.1 second overhead of making the request to Tecken.
+In that case, the 0.5 is basically purely the time it takes Tecken to talk to S3.
+But mind you, Tecken can iterate over a list of S3 sources.
+It's not possible to tell if it

 ## To Use (for Symbolication)